litelibs/literepo/README.md

 - [shellcheck](https://www.shellcheck.net/) is linting all `.sh` files
 - [yamllint](https://github.com/adrienverge/yamllint) is linting all '.yml' and '.yaml' files
 - [shfmt](https://github.com/mvdan/sh) is checking the formatting of all `.sh` files
+- [mdformat](https://pypi.org/project/mdformat/) is checking the formatting of all `README.md` files

 #### Docker

 [Docker](https://www.docker.com/) can be used for testing on your machine if you are experiencing environment or dependency issues

 `tools/shell/run_in_test_container.sh` is the script that execs via containers of [Dockerfile](Dockerfile)

 ```
 Usage: run_in_test_container.sh [expression ...]
 ```